Funding Highlights - Original EDI Commitment

 As an additional safety-net, HomeBASE, the Commonwealth’s rapid rehousing benefit, and the Strategic Prevention Initiative (SPI) have been expanded and continue to offer financial assistance and stabilization case management services to families as they are in the process of securing stable housing.

 Dashboards include summary statistics about each of the Massachusetts COVID-19 Eviction Diversion Initiative programs and are updated on a monthly basis.

-When the state moratorium expires, a moratorium established by Center for Disease Prevention and Control (CDC) will become effective in Massachusetts.
-Through March 31, 2021, the CDC moratorium will prevent evictions for non-payment for qualified tenants who submit a written declaration to their landlord.
+When the state moratorium expired a moratorium established by Center for Disease Prevention and Control (CDC) became effective in Massachusetts.
+Through June 30, 2021, the CDC moratorium will prevent evictions for non-payment for qualified tenants who submit a written declaration to their landlord.
 Courts will accept filings and process cases, and may enter judgments but will not issue an order of execution (the court order that allows a landlord to evict a tenant) until after the expiration of the CDC order.
 Protection is limited to household who meet certain income and vulnerability criteria.
 Declaration may be found here.

 The Administration will be doing broad outreach to stakeholders with information on resources and how to access them.
-In addition, Mass 2-1-1 will be available starting Tuesday, October 13th, to answer questions and refer people to assistance.
-For web information, visit: www.mass.gov/CovidHousingHelp
+In addition, Mass 2-1-1 is available to answer questions and refer people to assistance.
+For web information, visit: www.mass.gov/CovidHousingHelp.

 |Last updated:||April 14, 2021|